-The scale of the IAMP proposals, location across two local authority areas and the current designation of the majority of the land as Green Belt justifies the need for a dedicated AAP to:

-- Enable the joint preparation of a statutory planning document; - Review and revise the Green Belt boundary; and - Recognise the strategic importance of the IAMP (including its NSIP status) and set the site specific policy framework and development principles against which proposals could be determined.
+- 51. The scale of the IAMP proposals, location across two local authority areas and the current designation of the majority of the land as Green Belt justifies the need for a dedicated AAP to: - Eenable the joint preparation of a statutory planning document; - Rreview and revise the Green Belt boundary; and - Rrecognise the strategic importance of the IAMP (including its NSIP status) and set the site specific policy framework and development principles against which proposals could be determined.

-This approach is supported by the Planning Inspectorate who have advised that the benefits of preparing an AAP for the IAMP are that:

-- It allows for full consideration of all issues and options to ensure the selected site is the most suitable; - It provides a vehicle to demonstrate that proper co-ordination has taken place with other bodies and councils (under the Duty to Co-operate); - It involves an NPPF compliant method of securing changes to the Green Belt through the demonstration of 'exceptional circumstances'; and - It provides a clear policy context against which to consider future applications for DCOs and planning permission.
+- 52. This approach is supported by the Planning Inspectorate who have which has advised that the benefits of preparing an AAP for the IAMP are that: - lit allows for full consideration of all issues and options to ensure the selected site is the most suitable; - lit provides a vehicle to demonstrate that proper co-ordination has taken place with other bodies and councils (under the Duty to Co-operate); - lit involves an NPPF compliant method of securing changes to the Green Belt through the demonstration of 'exceptional circumstances'; and - lit provides a clear policy context against which to consider future applications for DCOs and planning permission.